 Do you know that feeling when you think that you have it all figured out, but then something comes along and makes you question yourself?
-That happened me today when I was researching the fine details of the debt snowball method and came across something called the debt avalanche method.
+That happened me today when I was researching the fine details of the debt snowball method.
+I came across something called the debt avalanche method.

 I had to make a few large purchases recently and I used two different loans to finance them.
 I used my credit card and my trusty line of credit that I paid off in 2016 to finance these purchases.
 As I was making these purchases I was thinking about the payback.
 I really wanted to get a good idea of how I should tackle this new debt.
 Should I pay off the higher interest and higher balance credit card first or should I start with the lower interest, lower balance line of credit?